twomaoslee/twomaoslee.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Zimin Li is a Lecturer of physics at Central South University in Changsha, China.
-His research interests include quantum optics, non-hermitian physics and quantum computations. {style="text-align: justify;"}
+His research interests include quantum optics, non-hermitian physics and quantum computations.